kohana/userguide/guide/tutorials.orm.md

 	// Change user name
 	$user->name = 'Bob';

 To store information/properties that don't exist in the model's table, you can use the `_ignored_columns` data member.
 Data will be stored in the internal `_object` member, but ignored at the database level.

 	class Model_User extends ORM
 	{
 		...
-		protected $_ignored_columns = array('field1', 'field2', ...)
+		protected $_ignored_columns = array('field1', 'field2', ...);
 		...
 	}

-Multiple key => value pairs can be set by using the [ORM::values] method
+Multiple key => value pairs can be set by using the [ORM::values] method.

 	$user->values(array('username' => 'Joe', 'password' => 'bob'));